Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 ![SaaS Subscriptions](./images/unsubscribe.png)
 * Confirm your action to trigger the deletion of the subscription.

-> The AMP SDK sample application calls the following AMP SDK API methods in the background.
+> The Publisher portal calls the following SaaS SDK API methods in the background.

 ```csharp
 // Initiate the delete subscription process